Ankr-network/ankr-docs/pages/stake/liquid-staking/eth/eth-liquid-staking-unstake.md

 # Unstake ETH

+Unstaking ETH is currently unavailable due to the restrictions of Ethereum Network.

-Currently, unstaking is not available, as this functionality is not yet supported by Ethereum.
+Ankr plans to implement unstaking ETH after this functionality is delivered by the Ethereum team in the future.

-Unstaking will be enabled after in the [Shanghai upgrade that will follow The Merge in 6-12 months](https://ethereum.org/en/upgrades/merge/#misconceptions).

-Overall, it looks like Shanghai is going to come in ~Q2/Q3 2023.